itsRevela/pokemmo-port-rocknix-rg35xxsp/README.md

 # PokeMMO Port for PortMaster on Rocknix/Knulli with RG35XXSP

 PokeMMO is a fan-made multiplayer online game that brings together multiple generations of Pokémon in a single MMO experience.
+This fork provides some support for the RG35XXSP and similar devices that do not have analog controls.
+If you have a question or issue not related to controls, please reach out on the main fork https://github.com/lowlevel-1989/pokemmo-port

 ---